Peter Balakian

-Peter Balakian (born June 13, 1951) is an American poet, prose writer, and scholar.
-He is the author of many books including the 2016 Pulitzer prize winning book of poems Ozone Journal, the memoir Black Dog of Fate, winner of the PEN/Albrand award in 1998 and The Burning Tigris: The Armenian Genocide and America's Response, winner of the 2005 Raphael Lemkin Prize and a New York Times best seller (October 2003).
+Peter Balakian (born June 13, 1951) is an American writer of poetry and prose whose work includes non-fiction scholarship about Armenian history.
+He is the authored the 2016 Pulitzer prize winning book of poems Ozone Journal, the memoir Black Dog of Fate, winner of the PEN/Albrand award in 1998 and The Burning Tigris: The Armenian Genocide and America's Response, winner of the 2005 Raphael Lemkin Prize and a New York Times best seller (October 2003).
 Both prose books were New York Times Notable Books.
 Since 1980 he has taught at Colgate University where he is the Donald M and Constance H Rebar Professor of the Humanities in the department of English and Director of Creative Writing.

 Early life

 Peter Balakian, son of physician and sports medicine inventor Gerard Balakian and Arax Aroosian Balakian who holds a B.A. in Chemistry from Bucknell University and worked for Ciba-Geigy Pharmaceutical Company before her marriage.
 Balakian was born in Teaneck New Jersey and grew up there and in Tenafly, New Jersey.
 He attended Tenafly public schools, graduated from Englewood School For Boys (now Dwight Englewood School).
 He earned a B.A. from Bucknell University, and M.A. from NYU, and a Ph.D. in American Civilization from Brown University.
+At Bucknell, Balakian studied with the poet and novelist Jack Wheatcroft.